mnylc/mnylc.github.io/_posts/jobs/2017-04-20-CONTENT-SERVICES-LIBRARIAN-SUNY-MARITIME-COLLEGE.markdown

 layout: post
 title:  "Content Services Librarian - SUNY Maritime College"
 date:   2017-04-20
 excerpt: "The Content Services Librarian will create and maintain a collection development strategy to proactively develop a specialized print and electronic collection that supports the research needs of our students, faculty, and staff.
-The Content Services Librarian will also ensure that the library materials budget is efficiently allocated and aligned with established needs, assess the library's current collections for ongoing relevance and/or historical value and continually assess the effectiveness of the collection via circulation and usage statistics."
+The Content Services Librarian will also ensure that the library materials budget is efficiently allocated and aligned with..."
 tag: job
 ---